Working collaboratively, we are harnessing cutting-edge methodologies to realize the full potential of our proprietary MAT platform

 Based on the proven ability of isolated mitochondria to enter cells, we have researched and developed our science of mitochondrial augmentation into a therapeutic platform: Mitochondrial Augmentation Technology (MAT), an investigational proprietary cell therapy approach to treat the root cause of diseases caused by mitochondrial dysfunction.

-We have demonstrated, using a variety of visual, molecular, and biochemical methodologies in a preclinical setting that syngeneic or allogeneic mitochondria can enter cells in a dose dependent manner and transfer to neighboring cells.
+We have demonstrated, using a variety of visual, molecular, and biochemical methodologies that syngeneic or allogeneic mitochondria can enter cells in a dose dependent manner to enrich mitochondrial content and function.

 GFP labeled mitochondria